Anwilcz/SEI-Project-1-59/README.md

 ## Wins and challenges

 ### Wins
-- Satisfying design and game functionality achieved in a relatively short time
+- Satisfying design and game functionality achieved in a relatively short time.
-- Implementation of the A Star - pathfinding algorithm
+- Implementation of the A Star - pathfinding algorithm.
-- Functional user interface that allows the player to restart the game and track current score
+- Functional user interface that allows the player to restart the game and track current score.
-- Transitions between multiple levels
+- Transitions between multiple levels.
 - Introducing fully working shock mode to reverse hunting mechanics.

 ### Challenges
-- Differentiating opponents movements based on player tracking and randomisation
+- Differentiating opponents movements based on player tracking and randomisation.
-- Reversing game mechanics and implementing ‘shock mode’
+- Reversing game mechanics and implementing ‘shock mode’.
 - Working with time intervals and timeout methods to smooth and synchronise player and opponent movements and terminate shock mode.

 ## Key learning